-In the scene where the Mayor of Whoville consults Dr. Leroux about what would happen if Whoville was a tiny spec in space, you can see that Dr. Leroux is holding up a piece of paper.
+In the scene, where the Mayor (Steve Carell) consults Dr. Mary Lou Larue (Isla Fisher) about what would happen if Whoville was a tiny spec in space, you can see that Dr. Larue is holding up a piece of paper.
 On that paper, the first paragraph is just random typing.
 However, the following paragraph, it reads: "Clerk Maxwellies which othe machines, ranging fromag-neticles variety.
 Aside tranging.
 Electrodynamics at rea of theorology of the for can ever..."
 See more »

 Was this review helpful to you?